Definition

 If you’re an employer who’s received a writ of garnishment for an employee, you’re required by law to comply.
 The only exception would be if the garnishment order was sent to you in error, and the person named in the error is not a current employee (if this happens, you should contact the issuing agency as soon as possible to notify them of this.)

 The writ of garnishment will include a response form as well as a garnishment calculation worksheet.
 It’s important that the garnishment is calculated and applied correctly.
-A copy of a writ of garnishment is required to be sent to the employee, but it shouldn’t be the first they’ve heard of the debt, as the creditor is required to attempt to collect the debt before seeing a wage garnishment.
+A copy of a writ of garnishment is required to be sent to the employee, but it shouldn’t be the first they’ve heard of the debt, as the creditor is required to attempt to collect the debt before seeking a wage garnishment.
 They have a set amount of time (which varies by state), to dispute the debt.

 If you’re an employee who’s received a copy of a writ of garnishment that was sent to your employer, keep in mind that your employer is legally not able to negotiate the terms of the wage garnishment.
 It may be possible to stop the garnishment by contacting the creditor directly to make payment arrangements, but ideally, this should be done before a judgment is issued.
 Any questions regarding your rights or the wage garnishment process should be referred to a qualified attorney, as they are the ones best suited to help in this situation.